macloo/python-adv-web-apps/docs/csv.rst

 Reading into a dictionary
 -------------------------

-Typically the ``csv.DictReader()`` method is used to convert a CSV file to a Python dictionary.
+The ``csv.DictReader()`` method is used to convert a CSV file to a Python dictionary.
 You *read from* an existing CSV and create a Python dictionary from it.
 Note, the CSV file is *unchanged,* and the dictionary does not exist as a separate file.

 .. literalinclude:: ../python_code_examples/csvs/dictreader_ex.py
    :caption: